James Best: Artist, teacher, writer, and other activities

 Best later moved to Florida and taught at the University of Central Florida (Orlando).
 After semi-retiring, he administered a production company and accepted occasional acting roles.
 He also developed a reputation as an artist for his paintings of landscapes, scenes from The Dukes of Hazzard in collaboration with Scott Romine, and other subjects.
 Later, after residing for a while on Lake Murray near Columbia, South Carolina, he moved once again, this time to Hickory, North Carolina.

 An acting coach too, Best taught drama and acting techniques for more than 25 years in Los Angeles.
 He also served as artist-in-residence and taught drama at the University of Mississippi (Oxford) for two years prior to his stint on The Dukes of Hazzard.

 On November 9, 2014, Best and fellow actor Robert Fuller (along with their wives) attended the 100th birthday celebration of lifelong friend and fellow actor Norman Lloyd.
 Best said, "I had the honor to have been directed by Norman in a Hitchcock episode called 'The Jar.'
 Having worked with hundreds of directors in my career, I found very few that had Norman's qualities.
 He was most kind, gracious and patient with his actors.
 He is in all respects a complete gentleman in his personal life and I found it a genuine pleasure just to be in the presence of such a talented man.
 I am also doubly honored to consider him my friend.
 We are so blessed to have such a man among us for so long."

 Personal life

 Best had a son, Gary, with his first wife.
 In 1959, he married his second wife, Jobee Ayers.
 The couple had two daughters, Janeen and JoJami, before divorcing in 1977.
 Best then married his third wife, Dorothy Collier, in 1986.
 He had three grandchildren.

-He enjoyed a wide range of hobbies and interests and was an accomplished painter, guitarist, held a black belt in karate, enjoyed writing, and ran his own acting school.
+He enjoyed a wide range of hobbies and interests and was an accomplished painter, held a black belt in karate, enjoyed writing, and ran his own acting school.
 His students included Lindsay Wagner, Roger Miller, Glen Campbell, Quentin Tarantino, and Regis Philbin.
 He was also an animal rights advocate.

-James Best was a born-again Christian; when he converted is unknown, but it was sometime during or after The Dukes Of Hazzard.
+James Best was a born-again Christian; when he converted is unknown, but it was sometime during or after The Dukes of Hazzard.